gayajohn/deep-learning-challenge/README.md

 ![Alt text](image-5.png)

 Upon testing the model, it generated an accuracy score of 69.9%.
-An testing accuracy that is lower than the training accuracy indicates an over-fitting problem.
+A testing accuracy that is lower than the training accuracy indicates an over-fitting problem.

 ## Summary